How to Upload a Custom Font to Squarespace (7.0 & 7.1)

 2. Create graphics in your brand font and then upload those as an image every time you want to use the font on your website (shouldn’t be too annoying to update later on, right? 😅).

-3. Upload your brand font directly to your Squarespace site and set it to be your Headings or Paragraph text so that you can use it easily and whenever you like.
+3. Upload your brand font directly to your Squarespace site so that you can use it easily and wherever/whenever you like.

 Hopefully you see the clear winner here!
-So, let’s get into exactly how you can upload your custom font directly to your Squarespace website, what you can customize with it, and where you can find gorgeous font options for your brand
+And, thankfully, Squarespace has officially made it easier than ever to accomplish this.
+So, let’s get into exactly how you can upload your custom font directly to your Squarespace website, what you can customize with it, and where you can find gorgeous font options for your brand.

 A couple of disclaimers before we start: